bkarak/data_paper_msr2014/README.md

 Publications
 ------------

 * Dimitris Mitropoulos, Vassilios Karakoidas, Panos Louridas, Georgios Gousios, and Diomidis Spinellis.
+The bug catalog of the Maven ecosystem. *In MSR '14: Proceedings of the 2014 International Working Conference on Mining Software Repositories*.
+ACM, 2014
+* Dimitris Mitropoulos, Vassilios Karakoidas, Panos Louridas, Georgios Gousios, and Diomidis Spinellis.
 Dismal code: Studying the evolution of security bugs. *In Proceedings of the LASER Workshop 2013, Learning from Authoritative Security Experiment Results*, pages 37-48.
 Usenix Association, October 2013.
 (See also the corresponding [Github repository](https://github.com/bkarak/evol_security_publication_2012))